aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLTX to DOTM arises when a Python developer wants to add a feature within an application that can convert XLTX to DOTM.
+XLTX is a Microsoft Excel Open XML Format Spreadsheet file, while DOTM is a Microsoft Word Open XML Macro-Enabled Document file.
+The conversion of XLTX to DOTM is necessary when the user wants to use the data from an Excel file in a Word document.

+<h2>How Aspose.Total helps for xltx to dotm conversion</h2>
-For a Python developer, who is trying to add a XLTX to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and DOTM files.
+It helps to automate the conversion process of XLTX to DOTM.
+The process is mainly in two steps.
+Firstly, the [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API is used to convert the XLTX file to HTML.
+After that, the Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) is used to save the created HTML into the desired Microsoft Word format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps to automate the conversion process of XLTX to DOTM.
+It is easy to use and provides a reliable solution for the conversion of XLTX to DOTM.
+The API is also highly secure and provides a high-quality output.
+It is a great choice for Python developers who are looking for a reliable and efficient way to convert XLTX to DOTM.

 {{% /blocks/products/pf/feature-page-summary %}}